syncfusion-content/javascript-docs/js/Gantt/Columns.md

 {% endhighlight %}

-## Customize expandable column
+## Customize tree/expander column

-Expandable column was Gantt column which has icons to expand/collapse the child rows.
-We can define the expandable column index in Gantt by using [`treeColumnIndex`](/api/js/ejgantt#members:treecolumnindex) property, default value of this property was `0`.
+Tree/Expander column is a column in Gantt which has icons to expand/collapse the parent records.
+We can define the tree column index in Gantt by using [`treeColumnIndex`](/api/js/ejgantt#members:treecolumnindex) property, default value of this property was `0`.
 The following code example shows how to use this property.

 {% highlight javascript %}